 You may wish to browse through the gallery of representative before and after chin augmentation pictures.
 Click on any of the thumbnails to enter the slide show.
 All procedures were performed by Dr. Sam Naficy and some patients may have had more than one surgical procedure performed.
 The text accompanying the photos describes the details of the procedures performed.

-The materials of choice for chin augmentation are Silastic (medical-grade silicone rubber) and Gore-Tex.
-Because the implants rest directly on top of bone, they feel as if they were part of the bone itself.
-These implants are stable over time and do not reabsorb so the results are permanent.
+The materials of choice for chin implants are Silastic (medical-grade silicone rubber) and Gore-Tex.
+Because chin implants rest directly on top of bone, they feel as if they were part of the bone itself.
+Chin implants are stable over time and do not reabsorb so the results are permanent.
 Another technique of chin augmentation involves cutting the lower jawbone and sliding it forward.
+This is called a sliding genioplasty.
 This is a more invasive technique with greater risks and is not Dr. Naficy's preferred technique.
-As an alternative to an implant, fat injections may be used to augment the chin, although the fat will disappear over time.
+As an alternative to a chin implant, fat injections may be used to augment the chin, although the fat will disappear over time.

 What type of incision is used?

 The implant is typically placed using a small incision under the chin.
 There is usually a natural crease under the chin that allows for camouflage of the small incision.
 Alternatively, an incision can be made inside the mouth, between the gum and the lip.